Introduction:

 🧠 Pro Tips for Fishing Lure Buyers

-🧼 Wash your lures after saltwater use to prevent corrosion
+Wash your lures after saltwater use: This helps prevent corrosion and prolongs their life.

-🧲 Store soft baits separately from hard baits (some materials melt!)
+Store soft baits separately from hard baits: Some materials can melt and ruin your other lures.

 🔧 What You Need Besides the Lure